March 22, 2022

 VINTAGE CARS

-I cursed my inattentiveness and vowed to refocus my attention so I could catch back up to Mad Max.
-Our plan was to get to the Sunflower cross at Highway 87 this afternoon, and get a ride into Payson together.
-But that meant I needed to pick up the pace to make up the distance I’d just lost going back to the creek for my gloves.
+I cursed my inattentiveness and vowed to refocus my attention to catch back up to Mad Max.
+We planned to get to the Sunflower Crossing at Highway 87 this afternoon, and then get a ride into Payson together.
+But that meant I needed to pick up the pace to make up the distance I’d just lost returning to the creek for my gloves.

-I lost sight of him entirely as trail dipped down to a gulley where some rusted out cars from the 1940s or 1950s sat jumbled in the desert.
-There was no road near here and I wondered to myself how the heck these cars got out to this desolate spot miles from anything.
+I lost sight of him entirely as the trail dipped down to a gulley where some rusted-out cars from the 1940s or 1950s sat jumbled in the desert.
+There was no road near here, and I wondered how the heck these cars got to this desolate spot, miles from anything.

-The cars were completely stripped down and all the glass in the window was long gone.
-Given their vintage, these cars could have been sitting out here for 70 years.
-Perhaps there was a road out here in the desert once upon a time.
+The cars were completely stripped down and all the glass in the windows was long gone.
+Given their vintage, these cars could have been sitting here for 70 years.
+Perhaps there was a road in the desert once upon a time.

 Or maybe there were dumped out here in the desert by gangsters or bank robbers, I thought to myself.
-I know that’s not a likely scenario, but the imagination runs wild when you have nothing else to entertain you.
+That’s not a likely scenario, but the imagination runs wild when you have nothing else to entertain you.
 And there were a lot of bullet holes riddling the cars’ metal sides…

 As I pondered various possibilities, I came upon a flat area with a network of social trails that braided their way through the desert.
-The trails seems to spiderweb out to a number of flat tent sites, and it was clear this area had been used by hikers in the past.
+The trails seemed to spiderweb out to a number of flat tent sites, and it was clear that hikers had used this area in the past.

 However, the network was also disorienting, and I completely lost the real AZT through all the equally prominent trails.
-For the second time in two days, I had to open my FarOut App to figure out where the heck the real trail disappeared to and get myself back on track.
+For the second time in two days, I had to open my FarOut App to figure out where the real trail disappeared and get myself back on track.

 Mad Max was completely out of sight now.
 My stomach sank and I began to catastrophize.
 I wasn’t going to catch him.
 I was feeling sluggish and slow, and just making mistake after mistake.
 First I left my gloves behind.
 Then I lost the trail.
 I was a mess today.

-I realized what I was doing and tried to cut myself off from all this defeatist talk.
+I realized what I was doing and tried to distract myself from all this defeatist talk.
 I didn’t have to catch Mad Max.
 He’d wait for me at the road crossing or he wouldn’t, but that was out of my control.
-Just enjoy the hike and the take in the beauty of the desert.
+Just enjoy the hike and take in the beauty of the desert.

 WATER CROSSING